-Trump seizes on judge ruling that Pennsylvania lockdown is ‘unconstitutional’
+Trump seizes on judge’s ruling that Pennsylvania lockdown is ‘unconstitutional’

 Trump has repeatedly criticized Democratic governors for shutting down their states’ economies in efforts to curb the spread of the virus.

-Wolf will seek a stay of decision and file an appeal to the U.S. Court of Appeals for the 3rd Circuit, his spokesperson Lyndsay Kensinger wrote in a statement to The Post.
+Wolf will seek a stay of the decision and file an appeal to the U.S. Court of Appeals for the 3rd Circuit, his spokesperson Lyndsay Kensinger wrote in a statement to The Post.

 “The actions taken by the administration were mirrored by governors across the country and saved, and continue to save lives in the absence of federal action,” Kensinger wrote.
 “This decision is especially worrying as Pennsylvania and the rest of the country are likely to face a challenging time with the possible resurgence of covid-19 and the flu in the fall and winter.”

-Kensinger said the ruling would not impact current restrictions, with many already lifted as the state has partially reopened.
+Kensinger said the ruling would not affect current restrictions, with many already lifted as the state has partially reopened.

 The judicial decision comes as new infections reported in Pennsylvania have leveled.
 The state’s seven-day average for daily cases was 743.
 Pennsylvania has totaled 145,063 reported infections since the start of the pandemic.